Sauropsida: Subdivisions

 Eureptilia ("true reptiles") is one of the two traditional major subgroups of the clade Sauropsida, the other one being Parareptilia.
-Eureptilia includes Diapsida (the clade containing all modern reptiles and birds), as well as a number of primitive Permo-Carboniferous forms previously classified under Anapsida, in the old (no longer recognised) order "Cotylosauria".
+Eureptilia includes Diapsida (the clade containing all modern reptiles and birds), as well as a number of primitive Permo-Carboniferous forms previously classified under Anapsida, in the old (no longer recognised) order "Cotylosauria", including Captorhinidae as well as Hylonomus and the "protorothyrids".

 Eureptilia is characterized by the skull having greatly reduced supraoccipital, tabular, and supratemporal bones that are no longer in contact with the postorbital.
 Aside from Diapsida, the group notably contains Captorhinidae, a diverse and long lived (Late Carboniferous-Late Permian) clade of initially small carnivores that later evolved into large herbivores.
 Other primitive eureptiles such as the "protorothyrids" were all small, superficially lizard-like forms, that were probably insectivorous.
 One primitive eureptile, the Late Carboniferous "protorothyrid" Anthracodromeus, is the oldest known climbing tetrapod.
 Diapsids were the only eureptilian clade to continue beyond the end of the Permian.

 The traditional classification of sauropsids and eureptiles has been challenged in recent studies, with several studies in the early 2020s finding that "Parareptilia" is paraphyletic, and the supposed "eureptilian" captorhinids and Protorothyris are not even sauropsids, but stem-amniotes, and that araeoscelidians are not closely related to true diapsids, if they are even sauropsids at all, and that the famous "earliest reptile" Hylonomus may also not be a true sauropsid.
 In 2019 the new clade Neoreptilia was coined as the clade uniting Parareptilia and Neodiapsida, under the phylogenetic hypothesis that parareptiles were monophyletic and relatively derived, placed as closer to neodiapsids than araeoscelidians, Hylonomus, "protorothyrids" and varanopids (the last of which are conventionally viewed as synapsids).
 This clade was later reused by other scholars in a different sense to include parts of former Parareptilia that were considered close to Neodiapsida, which in one paper included only Procolophonia, and Neodiapsida, while another paper included Mesosauria and Acleistorhinidae within Neoreptilia in addition to the aforementioned taxa.